dvdmtw98/notes/My Vault/Computer Networks/Network Devices/Hub.md

 Because of this devices that are connected to an hub can see each others packets
 Hubs can lead to increased network errors (Collision Domain)

-Hubs make use of Half Duplex Communication
+Hubs make use of Half Duplex Communication i.e. only one device can communicate at a time

+---